augustine-awuori/augustine-awuori/README.md

-- 👋 Hi, I’m @augustine-awuori
-- 👀 I’m interested in Developing softwares to solve new problems.
-Yeah, new problem need new solution.
+- 👀 I’m interested in Developing softwares that make a difference.
-- 🌱 I’m currently learning React Native.
-I already know Data Structures & Algorithm, Design Patterns, JavaScript, React, NodeJs, Python, Java etc.
+- 🌱 I develop websites and mobile apps
 - 💞️ I’m looking to collaborate on any software.
-Especially frontend softwares.
 - 📫 How to reach me.
 You can reach me out through my email. codewithaugustine@gmail.com

 <!---